High-level CLI for Git

 The repo command ("show the repository") opens the homepage of the current repository in your default browser.
 Git Town can display repositories hosted on GitHub, GitLab, Gitea, and Bitbucket.

-Git Town's branch chain feature automates working with multiple single-responsibility feature branches that form a chain in which changes from parent branches are visible in their child branches.
-This helps make complex changes as a series of smaller steps.
-As an example, let's say we want to add a new feature to an existing codebase.
+Let's say we want to add a new feature to an existing codebase.
 Before we can do that cleanly, we need to get the code base ready:

-- Make the architecture more flexible so that we can add the new feature in a clean way.
+1. Make the architecture more flexible so that we can add the new feature in a clean way.

-- Clean up some technical drift: improve the names of variables and functions.
+2. Clean up some technical drift: improve the names of variables and functions.

-- Build the feature on top of this modernized codebase
+3. Build the feature on top of this modernized codebase

 Implementing all these changes in a single feature branch is risky.
 Some changes like the refactor in (1) touch a lot of files that other people might change as well.
 We want to review and merge them as fast as possible to minimize merge conflicts.
 Other changes like building the actual feature in (3) will take a while to build.
 We should therefore make both changes in separate branches.
 At the same time, the feature (3) depends on the changes in (1) and (2) and drives the changes in (2).
 We want to develop these changes together.
-The solution is a chain of connected feature branches.
+The solution is a stack of feature branches.

 Branch 1: refactor

 The first feature branch contains the refactor.
-We create a feature branch named
+We create a feature branch named 1-refactor off the main branch to contain it.

 git hack 1-refactor